Street voices

 What it means

-A sarcastic little comeback for when someone tells you something painfully predictable or totally unsurprising.
-You use it to say yeah, obviously, that's standard behaviour at this point.
-It usually comes with an eye roll, a sigh, or both.
-Not always mean, but definitely a bit cheeky when the same old nonsense keeps happening.
+A dry little comeback for when someone tells you something painfully obvious or completely unsurprising.
+You throw it out to mean yeah, obviously, that's the usual circus.
+It often comes with an eye roll or a sigh, and it's usually cheeky more than vicious.

 Usage examples